-The Cubs got DeWitt from the Dodgers in the trade that sent playoff favs Ted Lilly and Ryan Theriot to Los Angeles.
-He was the Dodgers starting second baseman at the time.
+The Cubs got DeWitt from the Dodgers in the trade that sent fan favorites Ted Lilly and Ryan Theriot to Los Angeles.
+Blake was the Dodgers’ starting second baseman at the time.
 DeWitt played second base and third and had a couple of good stretches with Chicago, but they let him go after the 2012 season.
 He finished his career with the Atlanta Braves.

-Smith was a member of the winningest team in baseball history (the 1906 Cubs), but he only played in one game.
+Bull was a member of the winningest team in baseball history (the 1906 Cubs), but he only played in one game.
 He later became a minor league manager.
 He also played football — which is where he got his nickname.
 He was the halfback on the Canton Bulldogs.

 Don’t let anyone tell you that Bob Gibson never pitched for the Cubs.
 Robert Gibson did indeed pitch for Chicago.
 In 1890, the team was still known as the Colts, and the 20-year-old Gibson pitched a complete game on August 7th.
 It was his only appearance in a Chicago uniform.

 ~Kal Daniels 1963– (Cubs 1992)